emaye135/Cisco/README.md

-# This is for a Cisco Basic Swithc Config, using jinja2 and ansible playbook
+# This is for a Cisco Basic Switch Config, using jinja2 and ansible playbook